Private, In-Home Tutoring in Gaines Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Gaines Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Gaines Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Gaines Township, Michigan is served by three school districts that include Byron Center Public Schools, Caledonia Community Schools, and Kentwood Public Schools.
 The largest of the three school systems is Kentwood Public Schools with ten elementary schools, three middle schools, one freshman campus, one high school, and one alternative high school.
 The district’s curriculum is shaped by the national Common Core standards and the state’s Grade Level Expectations.
 High standards for students and teachers set the stage for a successful environment for all learners.

 Educating Our Parents: Understanding the Gaines Township District Curriculum

 The elementary Mathematics curriculum uses Singapore Math: Math in Focus as their main resource for students and teachers.
 The program is a problem solving based curriculum developed by Marshall Canvendish that uses top strategies of Singapore educators whose students consistently out-perform other nations on standardized tests.
 At the core of the program is an approach of fewer topics per a grade level in order to dig deeper into the most important topics for that age level.

 Another aspect of the elementary Mathematics curriculum is the use of the FASTT Math program for students in grades K-8.
 The program is computer based and uses fun games to help students become fluent in the four number operations.
 Students have a unique log-in that allows them to go to their FASTT Math page where they will be given problems to work on.
 The problems are chosen based on the student’s skill level on each operation and then increase in complexity.